hxn8439/FunctionalProgramming/README.md

   </tr>
 </table>

-# 7. Following instructions

-# 8. Do the ‘generic’ version of questions 3 and 4, meaning the target multiple must not be hard coded – first odd or even and then the number whose multiples (in range 1 to 100) you want.
+# 7. Do the ‘generic’ version of questions 3 and 4, meaning the target multiple must not be hard coded – first odd or even and then the number whose multiples (in range 1 to 100) you want.